 - The paper will pucker a little with the moisture but because it is held in place with the tape it will shrink back into shape when dry.
 Don't be tempted to touch it up while drying.
 The paint wash will even itself out gradually and evenly.
 Once dry, remove the tape and print your design.

-To have the text fit perfectly on your watercolour design, decide on the layout and words before you start painting!
+To have the text fit perfectly on your watercolour wedding stationary, decide on the layout and words before you start painting!
 For more creative and crafty wedding DIY ideas, be sure to check out the DIY section of our blog!